cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 ![Screenshot]({{ site.url }}images/screenshots/screenshot_0.png)

-Yay, its mine first post and its first time I'm reversing or even hacking at Unreal Engine.
+Yay, its mine first post and its first time I'm reversing or even hacking in Unreal Engine.

 Today, I’ll talk little bit about how game reversing leaded me to [new upcoming recently announced classes \[0\]][0].
 (Notice: They only announced, so there no actually information about them).